mboufous/berlin-departure-board/README.md

 }
 ```

-### Backend Caching Mechanism:
-The backend will maintain a cache of departure times.
-Cache entries will have a TTL (Time To Live) calculated as departure time - time.Now().
-When a cache entry expires (is evicted due to TTL), the next request for that station will trigger an API call to refresh the cache.

-## Scenario: Handling High Traffic for Popular Station
-Imagine a popular station where many users are interested in departure times, especially during peak commuting hours.
-Let's consider the steps and outcomes based on the caching strategy described:

-### Initial Request for Departure Times:
-The first user requests departure times for the popular station.
-The backend doesn't find a cache entry for this station (cache miss), so it makes an API call to fetch the data.
-The data is cached with a TTL based on the nearest departure time.

-### Subsequent Requests:
-Within the TTL, multiple users request departure times for the same station.
-These users are served the cached data, significantly reducing API calls.

-### Cache Expiry and Refresh:
-The cache entry expires right after the nearest departure time passes.
-The next user's request triggers a new API call to refresh the cache.
-This process repeats, ensuring data is fresh while minimizing API calls.
-Potential Issues and Considerations

-### Data Freshness vs. API Calls:
-The balance between data freshness and the reduction of API calls might need adjustment based on user feedback or observed usage patterns.
-Solution: Monitor usage and adjust the TTL or the frequency of frontend polling as needed.

-### Error Handling:
-What happens if an API call fails?
-Users could be left without updated data until the next successful refresh.
-Solution: Implement robust error handling.
-Consider keeping the stale data a bit longer while retrying the API call in the background.

 ### User Experience During Data Refresh: // TODO
 Users might see slightly outdated information if they request data right before a refresh.
 Solution: Communicate clearly to users that data is being updated or show a countdown to the next refresh.